JyotiDewangan13121996/ListOfDevicesApplication/Week 1 Tasks/Day 2/ListOfDevices/README.md

-It is the spring boot application that displays a list of device with on/off state.
+-> It is the spring boot application that displays a list of device with on/off state.
+-> Here build tool is gradle .